alanchoi00/mtrn4231-klotski-solver/README.md

 **Auto Colour Masking**

-The colour masking process as it stands is manual and by nessecity tedious.
+The colour masking process as it stands is manual and by necessity tedious.
 Auto colour masking would allow a customer to quickly get into the game without having to worry about different lighting conditions.

 It could run as follows:
-- Customer places klotski board in known calibration position at the programs direction.
+- Customer places klotski board in known calibration position at the program's direction.
-- A simple otimisation algorithm is run on the known configuration to find appropriate colour mask values.
+- A simple optimisation algorithm is run on the known configuration to find appropriate colour mask values.
 - Newly found colour mask values are saved and the customer is prompted to use the solver as normal.

+Alternatively, a YOLO-based object detection model could be trained on the Klotski pieces.
+This would eliminate the need for HSV tuning entirely and provide more robust detection under varying lighting conditions.

 **End Effector Feedback**